Ethical Investment and Banking

 • If the university employs a third party fund manager it is still required to have its own Ethical Investment Policy statement.
 The Ethical Investment Policy of a fund manager will not score points.

 • Guidance for universities with no investments: People & Planet will look for an investment policy on the university’s website.
 Points can only be scored if a policy is found.
 A signatory to NUS and People & Planet’s Fossil Free Declaration is not sufficient to score points on this question.
-It is possible for universities with no investments to pass and review ethical investment policies before investing becomes an option.
-See an example from Wrexham Glyndŵr University here.
+Fossil Free Declaration universities are expected to pass and review ethical investment policies to score on this criteria.
+See an example from Wrexham Glyndŵr Universityhere.

 1b.
 Specifics within the policy: